-- The economizer system moves sufficient air so that it can fully satisfy the design IT equipment loads with the CRAH units turned off and the outside air dry bulb temperature at 65°F and below. - The control system provides integrated operation so that the chilled water coils in the CRAH units are staged down when cool outside air is brought into the data center. - The economizer system is provided with a high limit switch that complies with §140.4(e).
-Although fixed dry bulb switches are allowed in §140.4(e) they are not recommended in this application as the set points were based on office occupancies.
-A differential dry bulb switch would provide greater energy savings. - Moreover, because the system economizer is separate from the air handler, FDD is not required.
+- The economizer system moves sufficient air so that it can fully satisfy the design IT equipment loads with the CRAH units turned off and the outside air drybulb temperature at 55°F. - The control system provides integrated operation so that the chilled water coils in the CRAH units are staged down when cool outside air is brought into the data center. - The economizer system is provided with a high limit switch that complies with §140.4(e).
+Although fixed drybulb switches are allowed in §140.4(e) they are not recommended in this application as the setpoints were based on office occupancies.
+A differential drybulb switch would provide greater energy savings. - Moreover, because the system economizer is separate from the air handler, FDD is not required.

-A new office building has a central air system with variable-air-volume (VAV) boxes with reheat with an air-side economizer that complies with §140.4(e).
-This building has two intermediate distribution frame (IDF) rooms with split system DX units; one is 4 tons of capacity, and the other is 7-1/2 tons of capacity.
-Do the IDF rooms meet the requirements of the Energy Code?
+A new office building has a central air system with an air-side economizer that complies with §140.4(e).
+This building has two Intermediate Distribution Frame (IDF) rooms with split system DX units one is 4 tons of capacity and the other is 7-1/2 tons of capacity.
+Do the IDF rooms meet the requirements of the Energy Standards?

 Not necessarily.
 Both IDF rooms are required to be served by the central air system economizer of the building.
 The 4-ton IDF room does not meet Exception 1 to §140.9(a)1 because it is a building with an economizer.
-Per Exception 4 to §140.9(a)1, the IDF rooms can also be served by split-system DX units without economizers if they are also served by VAV boxes from the VAV reheat system.
+Per Exception 4 to §140.9(a)1 the IDF rooms can also be served by split-system DX units without economizers if they are also served by variable air volume (VAV) boxes from the VAV reheat system.
 The DX units must be off when the VAV reheat system has enough spare capacity to meet the IDF loads.
 The VAV reheat system must be at least twice the capacity of all the IDF rooms.
-When the office spaces are expected to be unoccupied (for example, at night), the VAV boxes must be shut so that the VAV system can serve only the IDF rooms.
+When the office spaces are expected to be unoccupied (e.g., at night), the VAV boxes must be shut so that the VAV system can serve only the IDF rooms.

-A new data center employs rear-door heat exchangers that are cooled entirely with water that comes from a closed-circuit fluid cooler.
+A new data center employs rear door heat exchangers that are cooled entirely with water that comes from a closed-circuit fluid cooler.
 Does this design meet the economizer requirements of §140.9(a)1?